henrybryant/csv_downloader/README.md

   - confirm the prompt and that table will be automatically downloaded as a CSV

 ### Notes:
 - Only works on sites with jquery.
-Some bookmarklet generators will include jQuery but the bookmarklet in the comment above does not.
+Some bookmarklet generators will include jQuery but this bookmarklet does not.
 - Our more complex tables may be formatted somewhat strangely, but will still be useful for QA (not presenting to customers though)